Future developments in Singapore: Greater Southern Waterfront

 Plans for a southern waterfront city were briefly announced in 2013 as part of a plan to consolidate port activities in Tuas.
 These plans were elaborated as a Greater Southern Waterfront in 2019, a 2,000ha area with 30 km of coastline from Marina Bay to Pasir Panjang.
 They include the redevelopment of Keppel Club with 9,000 HDB and private homes. and more office spaces near homes bringing about new ways of living.
 Links to other nature areas will also be created to places like West Coast Park and East Coast Park, Rail Corridor and Sentosa.
-In addition, new attractions like the redevelopment of Pasir Panjang power plants, a proposed "Downtown South" resort by NTUC on Pulau Brani to thank workers, revitalisation of Sentosa's beaches, nature and heritage areas on the island too.
+In addition, new attractions like the redevelopment of Pasir Panjang power plants, a proposed "Downtown South" resort by NTUC on Pulau Brani to thank workers, revitalisation of Sentosa's beaches, nature and heritage areas are to be expected.